How Does Texas Roadhouse Tenderize Their Steaks? 4 Methods Explained

 Step 1.

-Forty minutes before cooking time, wash and pat the raw steak dry with a paper towel.
+Forty minutes before cooking time, pat the raw steak dry with a paper towel.
 Then, season the meat with a Dalmatian rub (salt and ground black pepper).

 Step 2.

-Let the steak rest for 40 minutes, and rinse the steak afterward.
-When the appearance of the steak is a deeper red color, it is ready to cook.
+Let the steak rest for 40 minutes, then rinse it.
+When the steak’s appearance is a deeper red, it is ready to cook.

 The salt and pepper penetrate the meat and help draw water from it through osmosis.
 This tenderizes the meat, making it less chewy and more flavorful.